Wurren/Starter/README.md

 Gulp comes with 3 tasks:

 ```
-gulp less
+gulp scss
 ```
-for compiling LESS to CSS, minifying and saving to /CSS/style.css
+for compiling SCSS to CSS, minifying and saving to /CSS/style.css
 ```
 gulp uglify
 ```